Jay Foreman (American football)

-Jamal Antoine Foreman (born February 18, 1976) is a former American football linebacker in the National Football League (NFL) with the Buffalo Bills, the Houston Texans, and the New York Giants.
-He played college football at the University of Nebraska-Lincoln and was drafted in the fifth round of the 1999 NFL Draft.
+Jamal Antoine Foreman (born February 18, 1976) is an American former professional football linebacker in the National Football League (NFL) with the Buffalo Bills, the Houston Texans, and the New York Giants.
+He played college football at the University of Nebraska–Lincoln and was selected in the fifth round of the 1999 NFL draft.
 After retiring, he started a business called Foreman Fitness.
 He is the son of Minnesota Vikings running back Chuck Foreman.

 Early life

 Foreman originally started playing high school football at Eden Prairie High School, but transferred to Minnetonka High School and then transferred back to Eden Prairie.

 He also earned an MBA from Harvard Business School.

 College statistics

 Notes - Statistics include bowl game performances.